Homeomorphisms of continua through projective Fra\"iss\'e limits: Introduction

-For our applications, recall that the pseudoarc is a continuum, that is, a compact connected metric space, constructed by Knaster \cite{Kn} and characterized by Bing \cite{B2} as the unique chainable hereditarily indecomposable continuum.
-In the same paper \cite{B2}, Bing gave another characterization of the pseudoarc.
+For our applications, recall that the {\bf pseudoarc} is a {\bf continuum}, that is, a compact connected metric space, constructed by Knaster \cite{Kn} and characterized by Bing \cite{B2} as the unique chainable hereditarily indecomposable continuum.
+In the same paper \cite{B2}, Bing gave another compelling characterization of the pseudoarc.
 It is the unique continuum that is generic in the following sense.
-Let $\cC$ be the space of all continua included in the Hilbert cube $[0,1]^\bbN$ endowed with the Vietoris topology, which is induced by the Hausdorff metric.
+Let $\cC$ be the space of all continua included in the Hilbert cube $[0,1]^\bbN$ endowed with the Vietoris topology, that is, the topology induced by the Hausdorff metric.
 The space $\cC$ is a compact metric space.
-It turns out \cite{B2} that there exists a continuum $P$ such that the subset of $\cC$ consisting of copies of $P$ is comeager in $\cC$, in fact, it is a dense $G_\delta$.
-This continuum is the pseudoarc.
+As proved in \cite{B2}, there exists a continuum $P$ such that ``topologically most'' elements of $\cC$ are homeomorphic to $P$, that is, the subset of $\cC$ consisting of copies of $P$ is comeager in $\cC$, in fact, it is a dense $G_\delta$.
+This continuum $P$ is the pseudoarc.
 For more information on the pseudoarc, the reader may consult the survey \cite{Le} or the book \cite{Na}.

 Consider the family $\cP$ consisting of all structures isomorphic to reflexive graphs of the following form: